Azure-Samples/contoso-real-estate/packages/portal/README.md

 ## Steps to start the portal

 1. fork or clone the repository locally
-2. assumming you are in the folder containing your clone, go to the terminal and run
+2. assumming you are in the folder containing `contoso-real-estate/packages/portal`, go to the terminal and run

 ```bash
 npm run clean:install